VadimEngine/ClayEngine/README.md

 This libraries uses the following third party libraries:

 - assimp
-    - For loading 3d models
+    - For loading 3d models and converting them to renderable components
 - freetype
     - For loading and rendering fonts and text
 - GLEW
     - For managing and using OpenGL extensions
 - GLFW
     - For creating windows, receiving input, and managing OpenGL contexts,
+- GLM
+    - For vector/matrix/quaternion and other graphics related math
 - googletest
     - for unit test
 - imgui